vallotlab/OneCell_CUTTag/README.md

 - 2.1_multiome_mouse_mammary_gland: Fig1 e, Fig2 bc, Ext Fig3 bcf
 - 2.2_multiome_persisters: Fig1 e, Fig2 ef
 - 2.3_multiome_zygotes: Fig1 e, Fig2 ghi, Ext Fig4 abc

+## 3. Dependencies
+The code was run in Rstudio (R version 4.4.2) on a standard laptop running under macOS Sequoia 15.2.
+\
+All packages required to run the code and the software versions used are listed in *scripts /global_variables.Rmd*.
+The packages should be installed before running the scripts.
+The installation time should not exceed 40 min.

 ## 4. Runtime
 On a standard laptop (MacBook Pro M1, 16Gb RAM), the estimated runtime for all of the scripts does not exceed 1h.